ELIFE-ASU/Imogen.jl/CONTRIBUTING.md

 Include details about your configuration

-  * **Which version of Eolas.jl are you using?**
+  * **Which version of Imogen.jl are you using?**
   * **What's the name and version of the Operating System you are using?**

 ### Suggesting Features

-This section guides you through submitting an feature suggestion for Eolas.jl, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an feature suggestion for Imogen.jl, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion, find related suggestions, and prioritize feature development.

-Before creating a feature request, perform a [cursory search](https://github.com/search?utf8=%E2%9C%93&q=+is%3Aissue+repo%3Adglmoore%2FEolas.jl+label%3A%22feature+request%22+&type=) to see if it has already been suggested.
+Before creating a feature request, perform a [cursory search](https://github.com/search?utf8=%E2%9C%93&q=+is%3Aissue+repo%3Adglmoore%2FImogen.jl+label%3A%22feature+request%22+&type=) to see if it has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.

 #### How do I submit a feature request?